clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 ```

 Next, create a file `src/tutorial/binary_trees.clj` with the following content.
-This will be the code that we are going to benchmark.
+This will be the code that we are going to profile.
 It is taken from
 [clojure-benchmarks](https://github.com/jafingerhut/clojure-benchmarks/blob/master/binarytrees/binarytrees.clj-5.clj)
 repository that contains solutions to Alioth Benchmarking Game tasks.